 The Participating Generator may own some or all of the equipment associated with the high voltage switchyard interconnecting the resource to the grid.
 The telemetry of all switchyard equipment (for example, circuit breakers, circuit switchers, motor operated disconnects, transformers, and transmission lines) directly associated with connecting the resource to the grid must be communicated through the Real-Time Device regardless of the interconnecting equipment's ownership.
-If the switchyard directly connects to the ISO-Controlled Grid and the Participating Generator owns the other switchyard equipment, the real-time telemetry of all switchyard equipment must be communicated through the Real-Time Device.
-Where existing telemetry to the ISO is available for this switchyard equipment (that is, provided through the UDC), the ISO will not require the telemetry of this other switchyard equipment to be provided through the Real-Time Device, provided the Participating Generator has arranged and can provide the ISO with evidence of a formal agreement with the UDC to continue to deliver real-time switchyard telemetry values on behalf of the Participating Generator.
-However, the ISO Energy Data

-Acquisition Specialist must agree with the specific methods used to provide the real-time telemetry.
+If the switchyard directly connects to the ISOCAISO-Controlled Grid and the Participating Generator owns the other switchyard equipment, the real-time telemetry of all switchyard equipment must be communicated through the Real-Time Device.
+Where existing telemetry to the ISOCAISO is available for this switchyard equipment (that is, provided through the UDC), the ISOCAISO will not require the telemetry of this other switchyard equipment to be provided through the Real-Time Device, provided the Participating Generator.
+However, the ISOCAISO Energy Data Acquisition Specialist must agree with the specific methods used to provide the real-time telemetry.